Knee pain is a common ailment among all ages, which is why knee strengthening exercises are important if you want to keep your knees in top shape.

-Through my work with my patients, it is more commonly seen with more mature adults due to various forms of arthritis, greatly affecting their quality of life.
+While it can affect people of all ages, knee pain is more commonly seen with more mature adults due to various forms of arthritis, greatly affecting quality of life.
 The most common form of arthritis that seems to result in knee pain is called osteoarthritis (OA), which is a musculoskeletal condition.

-Knee pain is so common, that in the United States alone, it’s the result of about one-third of doctor visits for muscle and bone pain in that area.
-Let’s dig in to find out why … and even better, find out what knee strengthening exercises you can do to reverse that pain.
+Let’s dig in to find out why knee pain is so common and, even better, find out what knee strengthening exercises you can do to reverse that pain.